grafana/writers-toolkit/docs/sources/write/links/_index.md

 **Link to Grafana Cloud documentation**:

-Grafana Cloud documentation is not versioned so no version substitution syntax is needed.
+Grafana Cloud documentation isn't versioned and doesn't require version substitution syntax.
 Use the full URL.

 For example, to link to the [Author and run tests](https://grafana.com/docs/grafana-cloud/k6/author-run/) page, use: